 This morning we travel north to the Pavillon de Galon, a restored 18th-century hunting pavilion at the foot of the Luberon mountains, surrounded by vines, orchards, cherry and olive trees.
 Its gardens boast a colourful mix of lavender and clipped hedges.

 On our way back to Aix-en-Provence, we visit Château La Coste, the creation of Irish property magnate Patrick McKillen.
 Since 2008, the Château has invited artists and architects to create a work there.
 Jean Nouvel designed the estate’s chai de vinification (wine vault).
-In 2011 Tadao Ando designed the art centre surrounded by a shallow pool of water, on which Louise Bourgeois’ Crouching Spider masterpiece perches.
+In 2011 Tadao Ando designed the art centre surrounded by a shallow pool of water, on which Louise Bourgeois’ Crouching Spider perches.

 On a guided tour through wooded hilltops and valleys, alongside olive groves and vineyards, we discover many installations by Alexander Calder, Frank O. Gehry, Ai Weiwei, Andy Goldworthy, Paul Matisse, Tom Shannon, Jean Prouve, Sean Scully, Richard Serra, Hiroshi Sugimoto, Tunga, and others.

-We also visit the kitchen garden, conceived by the landscape designer Louis Benech.
+We also visit its kitchen garden, conceived by the landscape designer Louis Benech.
 It consists of twelve equal-sized square plots of aromatic herbs, vegetables and flowers, and it is edged by an orchard of almond, peach, red plum, and cherry trees.
 The garden’s central plots are planted with perennials, perfumed roses, asparagus, artichokes, aubergines and tomatoes.
 (Overnight Aix-en-Provence) BL

 Avignon - 6 nights